Calebchike/Calebchike/README.md

 - 👋 Hi, I’m @Calebchike
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 Part of my skillset are MS Excel, PowerBI, and basic Python programming and I’m currently learning SQL.
-- 💞️ I’m looking to collaborate on Web Design project using Django framework
-- 📫 How to reach me chikecaleb6@gmail.com
+- 📫 feel free to reach out to me via chikecaleb6@gmail.com

 <!---
 Calebchike/Calebchike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.